mitsuba-renderer/drjit/src/python/docstr.rst

     This flag has a severe performance impact and is *disabled* by default.

+.. topic:: JitFlag_ForbidSynchronization

+    Treat any kind of synchronization as an error and raise an exception when it is encountered.

+    Operations like :py:func:`drjit.sync_thread()` are costly because they prevent the system from overlapping CPU/GPU work.
+Enable this flag to find places in a larger codebase that are responsible for this.

+    This flag is *disabled* by default.

 .. topic:: JitFlag_ScatterReduceLocal

     Reduce locally before performing atomic scatter-reductions.